karrick/lines/README.md

 As previously described, the intervening space between the flag letter and the argument may be omitted, causing `-r -3` to have the same meaning as `-r-3`, printing the first 3 lines of the file.
-Printing the first 3 lines of the file is equivalent to `lines --head 3`.
+Printing the first 3 lines of the file is equivalent to `lines --top 3`.

 ```Bash
 $ lines sample.txt -r -3